Responsible Conduct of Research Training 2013-2014

 First year students must complete their training by completing the on-line training which can be accessed here:

 You will need to log on with your Pennkey and password.
 Click on Catalog under Training on the left side of the page.
 In the Search For field, then type “bioethics”, and the course will pop up.
 Click to enroll.
-You will have to view all of the multimedia presentations AND answer all of the questions (case studies and quiz) to receive credit for the training.
+You must go through and read all of the slides as well as complete the quiz at the end with at least an 80% to successfully complete the training.
+(FYI - There is an assumed 5 seconds reading time for each slide; you cannot advance to the next slide until then.)
 You must complete your training requirement by May 30.

 SECOND YEAR STUDENTS

 Participation in the second year curriculum of medical school fulfills your ethics training requirement.

 THIRD, FOURTH AND FIFTH YEAR STUDENTS

 Students in the 3rd, 4th and 5th year are required to attend a small group workshop to discuss relevant case studies.
 You will be contacted directly with workshop schedule information.
 It is expected that most of the 2013-2014 workshops will be scheduled for May and June.

 In addition to the workshops, there is an on-line component through the CITI (Collaborative Institutional Training Initiative) which is accessible through knowledge link.
 Please complete the training prior to attending your scheduled workshop.